All-in-One Travel Insurance For All Types of Sports

 • aerobic, aqua aerobic

-• horseback riding or camel riding – as a leisure activity withina resort
+• horseback (elephant, cammel) riding – as a leisure activity

 • in-line skating